hackatron/hackatron.github.io/_posts/2012-02-23-goliath-web-server-framework.markdown

 ---
 layout: post
 title: Goliath web server framework
+description: Introduction about Sveglia, the first Hackatron project, and Goliath a non-blocking web server framework
 ---

 For the [first project][project] at Hackatron we want to experiment with [Goliath][goliath], the open source version of the non-blocking (asynchronous) Ruby web server framework powering PostRank.